aws-powertools/powertools-mcp/README.md

 Most clients that support MCP can use this server out of the box using a configuration similar to the following:

 > [!NOTE]
-> If you are using an older version of the MCP server, make sure to update your configuration to use the new package name `powertools-for-aws-mcp`.
+> If you are using an older version of the MCP, make sure to update your configuration to use the new package name `powertools-for-aws-mcp`.

 ```json
 {